google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 ![](res/bigO09.png)

 <!--
-Walk through example of how to analyze code.
-Pay special attention to how to calculate the number of instructions in each line
+Let's look at these examples together.
+Can anyone justify why we have labeled these pieces of code as linear, binary, and quadratic?

-Hand out exercise sheet and give 15 min for students to complete
+*(20 mins) Hand out exercise sheet and give students a chance to work in small groups.*

 Image Details:
 * [bigO09.png](http://www.google.com): Copyright Google